Justin Fields: 2021 season

-2022
+2022 season

-Fields' 2022 season began with a 19–10 victory over the San Francisco 49ers, completing 8 of 17 passes for 121 yards, two touchdowns, and an interception.
+Fields' 2022 season began with a 19–10 victory over the 49ers, completing 8 of 17 passes for 121 yards, two touchdowns, and an interception.
 The Bears lost four of their next five games, including a three-game losing streak, which saw Fields complete 56.1% of his passes for 748 yards, two touchdowns, and four interceptions, and rush for 254 yards on 43 carries.
 The losing streak ended in Week 7 with a Monday Night Football victory over the New England Patriots, during which Fields completed 13 of 21 passes for 179 yards, a touchdown, and an interception, and rushed for 82 yards and a touchdown on 14 carries to secure the 33–14 upset.

 In Week 9 against the Miami Dolphins, Fields set the NFL single-game regular season record for quarterback rushing yards at 178, surpassing Michael Vick's 20-year record.
-He also became the first NFL player to have three touchdown passes and rush for at least 150 yards in the same game.
-He also set the Bears franchise records for both the longest quarterback run and quarterback touchdown run off a 61-yard rushing touchdown.
-Despite his performance, the Bears lost 35–32.
-Fields was named the NFC Offensive Player of the Week following the game.
-In the next week's matchup with the Detroit Lions, Fields became the first NFL quarterback to rush for 140 yards in consecutive games and the first in the Super Bowl era to have multiple rushing touchdowns of over 60 yards.
+He also became the first NFL player to have three touchdown passes and rush for at least 150 yards in the same game and scored the Bears franchise's longest quarterback rushing touchdown at 61 yards.
+Although the Bears lost 35–32, Fields was named NFC Offensive Player of the Week.
+In the next week's matchup with the Lions, Fields became the first NFL quarterback to rush for 140 yards in consecutive games and the first in the Super Bowl era to have multiple rushing touchdowns of over 60 yards.
 However, the Bears lost 31–30.

 During a Week 11 loss to the Atlanta Falcons, Fields suffered an injury to his non-throwing shoulder, which sidelined him for a week.
-He returned in Week 13 against the Green Bay Packers and became the first quarterback in the Super Bowl era to rush for a touchdown in six consecutive games, although the Bears would lose 28–19.
-Fields suffered a hip injury in the Bears Week 17 loss to the Detroit Lions, which caused him to miss the season finale against the Minnesota Vikings.
+He returned in Week 13 against the Packers and became the first quarterback in the Super Bowl era to rush for a touchdown in six consecutive games, although the Bears would lose 28–19.
+Fields suffered a hip injury in a Week 17 loss to the Lions, which caused him to miss the season finale against the Vikings.
+Fields and the Bears would not win another game in 2022 after their Week 7 victory, dropping the team to a league-worst 3–14 record.

-Despite the Bears going 3–14, Fields threw for 2,242 yards, 17 touchdowns, 11 interceptions, and rushed for 1,143 yards and eight touchdowns in 15 games played.
-Fields became the third NFL quarterback to rush for 1,000 yards in a season after Michael Vick and Lamar Jackson.
-He also set the Bears single-season quarterback rushing yards record, eclipsing Bobby Douglass' 968 yards in 1972.
+Fields finished his second year with 1,143 rushing yards, making him the third NFL quarterback after Vick and Lamar Jackson to rush for 1,000 yards in a season.
+However, he also led the league in sacks taken at 55 and fumbles at 16.
+He was ranked 86th by his fellow players on the NFL Top 100 Players of 2023.